404NoMore404/PowerShellScripts/Packaging/README.md

 **Watch-Uninstall.ps1 cannot find the UninstallString**

 Same root cause as above — the installer did not register in the standard Uninstall hives, so there is no stored UninstallString.
 Choose Browse or Manual at the uninstall method prompt and point directly to the uninstaller executable.
-The uninstall observation and diff will still work correctly.
-The UninstallString is only used as a convenience default to pre-fill the path.

 **Compare-WatchReports shows a high leftover count but the app looks fully removed**

 Look at the "Already gone (OK)" section of the report.
 Items listed there were installed but are no longer on disk and were not in the uninstaller's explicit remove list.
 This is normal for temp files, cache content, and files the app deletes during its own shutdown.
-Only the "Still on disk (PROBLEM)" items are genuine leftovers worth addressing in your uninstall script.
+Only the "Still on disk (PROBLEM)" items are genuine leftovers worth addressing.

 **Watch-Uninstall reports files missing before the uninstall even started**

 The app was updated, repaired, or partially removed between when Watch-Install ran and when you ran Watch-Uninstall.
-The script tracks this count separately in the report and in the JSON so those files do not inflate your leftover numbers.
-Compare-WatchReports accounts for this correctly because it checks current disk state at comparison time rather than relying purely on what the JSON files say.
+The script tracks this count separately so those files do not inflate your leftover numbers.

 **Watch-Suite stops between phases and I want to cancel**

 That is exactly what the pause between phases is designed for.
 Press Ctrl+C at any "Press Enter to continue" prompt to stop there.
-The JSON file for the phase that already completed will have been saved next to your installer, so nothing is lost.
+The JSON file for the phase that already completed will have been saved next to your installer.

 **Watch-Suite Phase 2 launches the wrong uninstaller**

 At the Phase 2 uninstall method prompt, choose B to browse for the correct executable instead of accepting the detected string.
-The detected UninstallString is pulled directly from the Phase 1 registry data — if the app wrote an unusual value or you want to use a wrapper or different executable, Browse lets you pick anything.

 **The progress bar does not appear during local testing**